dkeshri/Study/Backend/dotnet/IOT/IOTConcept/DataSync/Dkeshri.DataSync.DBChangeEmitter/README.md

 and [dkeshri/data-sync-receiver](https://hub.docker.com/r/dkeshri/data-sync-receiver) that implements this library.
 You only need to supply the necessary details through environment variables.

+> In the future, the library will support multiple message brokers and databases.
+However, currently, it supports only RabbitMQ as the message broker and MSSQL as the database.

 # Installation Steps

 ## Pre-requisite